n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The Bengali or Bangla script belongs to the Indic family, and follows the same general patterns as the other Indic scripts.
-More specifically, it belongs to the North Indic subgroup, in which clusters of consonants are often represented as conjuncts.
+More specifically, it belongs to the North Indic subgroup, in which sequences of adjacent consonants are often represented as conjuncts.

 The Bengali script is used to write multiple languages, most commonly Bengali, Assamese, and Manipuri.
 In addition, Sanskrit may be written